iCasciola/iCasciola.github.io/content/Geography/Dragons/thel.md

 The plains to the northeast are homes to families of  Halflings  while the hills to the southwest are homes to  Gnomes .

 # Outside the Borders
-The land between the Bright Queen's land and the  Land of the Sword King  is filled with nomadic tribes of orcs and dragonborn, with  Oberpoint  serving as an established city in the center of the Badlands.
+The land between Thel and Sola is filled with nomadic tribes of orcs and dragonborn, with  Oberpoint  serving as an established city in the center of the Badlands.
 The land between the Bright Queen's land and the  Land of the Grass Queen  is settled and rules by a king with no  Crowns  who rules from  The Twin Cities

 # Quality of Life